-Classification of placenta is based on histological (microscopic) structural organisation and layers between fetal and maternal circulation.
+Classification of placenta is on the basis of histological (microscopic) structural organization and layers between fetal and maternal circulation.

 Three main groups:

-- 1. Haemochorial Placenta where the chorion comes in direct contact with maternal blood (human). - 2.
-Endotheliochorial Maternal endometrial blood vessels are bare to their endothelium and this comes in contact with the chorion (dogs, cats). - 3.
-Epitheliochorial Maternal epithelium of the uterus comes in contact with the chorion, considered as primitive (pigs, cows, horse).
+1. Haemochorial - placenta where the chorion comes in direct contact with maternal blood (human).

+2. Endotheliochorial - maternal endometrial blood vessels are bare to their endothelium and these comes in contact with the chorion (dogs, cats).

+3. Epitheliochorial - maternal epithelium of the uterus comes in contact with the chorion, considered as primitive (pigs, cows, horse).